macton/arch-linux-install-notes/arm-chromebook-chroot/README.md

 Make sure you have normal network services as user

+    $ sudo pacman -S wget
     $ wget http://www.w3.org/History/1989/proposal.rtf

 ** ONLY DO THE FOLLOWING IF WGET FAILS **
 Note: may only be a problem on some older Arch Linux images.
+Update: No issue encounted on latest as of 16 Sep 2013

     $ sudo groupadd -g 3004 inet
     $ sudo usermod -g inet <user>